Keypirinha is a fast launcher for keyboard ninjas on Windows.

-They are either not keyboard-only oriented, not flexible enough, not always extensible, too bloated, too slow or just outdated (implying a broken support for recent platforms).
+They are either not keyboard-only oriented, not flexible enough, not always extensible, too bloated, too slow, unstable, or just outdated (implying a broken support for recent platforms).

-By battery friendly, we mean that with the default configuration and plugins, Keypirinha consumes zero CPU cycle once it has been initialized and when not used (i.e. most of its lifetime).
+By battery friendly, we mean that with the default configuration, Keypirinha consumes zero CPU cycle once it has been initialized and when not used (i.e. most of its lifetime).